Article Image

 Is The RSI A Good Indicator?

-The Relative Strength Index (RSI) is a valuable tool in technical analysis, but it has some limitations that traders and investors should be aware of.
+The Relative Strength Index is a valuable tool in technical analysis, but it has some limitations that traders and investors should be aware of.

-For example, the RSI is often used to identify overbought (above 70) and oversold (below 30) conditions.
+For example, it is often used to identify overbought (above 70) and oversold (below 30) conditions.
 However, these levels do not provide certainty.
 Indeed, markets can remain in these extreme conditions for extended periods, and relying solely on the RSI for entry and exit points can (and will) regularly result in false signals.

-The same applies to so-called RSI divergence signals (when RSI and price move in opposite directions).
+The same applies to the so-called divergence signals (when RSI and price move in opposite directions).
 This is an indication that points to a potential reversal but it is not always reliable.
 Such divergences can also persist for quite some time, leading to missed trading opportunities or premature entry.

-Moreover, the effectiveness of RSI will vary depending on the period chosen (usually 14 days).
+Moreover, the effectiveness will vary depending on the period chosen (usually 14 days).
 Shortening the period makes the indicator more sensitive but may produce more false signals while lengthening the period reduces sensitivity but may lead to delayed signals.

 None of this means that the signals cannot be valuable when combined with other technical or fundamental information.